Shubha23/Identification-of-Phishing-Websites/README.md

 Conclusions -
 - Random Forest outperforms the other two.
 - Performance remains unchanged on removal of lowest three features as per their gain ratios.
+- This showed that redundant features existed in the orginal feature set and their removal did not result in any information loss.
 ****************************************************************************************************************************
 To compile and run -
 python Classification.py